 A total numbers of events of this type $N_{\gamma}^{ND, obs} = 647$, 182, and 157 were found in the analysis of the FHC data, the electron analysis of RHC data and positron analysis of RHC data correspondingly.
-The simulated numbers of events that originate from SM processes (CCQE neutrino-nucleon scattering, resonant pion production, deep inelastic scattering, final state interactions of hadrons produced, {\it etc.}) are larger: $N^{ND,th}_\gamma = 700.97$~, 193.73 and 169.31.
+The simulated numbers of events that originate from SM processes (CCQE neutrino-nucleon scattering, resonant pion production, deep inelastic scattering, final state interactions of hadrons produced, {\it etc.}) turn out to be larger: $N^{ND,th}_\gamma = 700.97$~(FHC), 193.73 (electron RHC) and 169.31 (positron RHC).

-We combine the event numbers from FHC and the positron RHC data\footnote{Including also the electron analysis would add information, but we have to take the correlation of the two analyses into account to which we have no access.}.
-The statistical error on the combined event numbers ($\Delta N^{stat} = 28.1$) and the $15\%$ systematic error ($\Delta N^{syst} = 118.8$) are summed in quadrature.
-This gives the upper bound on number of isolated $\gamma$'s from new physics
+We sum up the event numbers from FHC and the positron RHC data\footnote{Including also the electron analysis would add information, but we have to take the correlation of the two analyses into account to which we have no access.}.
+The statistical error on the combined event numbers, $\Delta N^{stat} = 28.1$, and the $15\%$ systematic error, $\Delta N^{syst} = 118.8$, are summed in quadrature.
+This gives the upper bounds on numbers of isolated $\gamma$'s from new physics

-Due to the deficit of observed signal events with respect to the prediction, the bound is stronger.
+The deficit of observed signal events with respect to the prediction strengthen the bound.
 Here, signature factor $f_{\gamma - 1sh}^{ND} = 1$.

-We will not use results of a dedicated search for the single photon events at T2K ND280 in ref.~\cite{Abe:2019cer} due to low statistics.
+We will not use results of a dedicated search for the single photon events at T2K ND280 in ref.~\cite{Abe:2019cer} due to low statistics.\\

-\paragraph*{3. single $e-$shower.} In the same ND280 study of the $\nu_e$ CCQE interactions ref.~\cite{Abe:2020vot} total numbers of 697, 176 and 95 $e-$like events were found in the FHC, electron RHC and positron RHC analyses.
+\paragraph*{3.
+Single $e-$shower.} In the same ND280 study of the $\nu_e-$CCQE interactions ref.~\cite{Abe:2020vot} the total numbers of 697, 176 and 95 $e-$like events were found in the FHC, electron RHC and positron RHC analyses.
 These numbers are smaller than the expected numbers from various standard neutrino interactions: 797, 175.92 and 99.99.
 As before, we combine the event numbers from the FHC mode and the positron RHC mode.
-The statistical error ($\Delta N^{stat} = 28.3$) and the $15\%$ relative systematic error ($\Delta N^{syst} = 120.6$) are added in quadrature.
-This leads to the upper bound on number of $e-$ like events from new physics
+The statistical error, $\Delta N^{stat} = 28.3$, and the $15\%$ relative systematic error, $\Delta N^{syst} = 120.6$, are added in quadrature.
+This leads to the upper bounds on numbers of $e-$ like events from new physics

 This analysis can be used to constrain scenarios with $\xi = e $.
-The $e - \gamma$ misidentification can be important.
-For the reconstruction and selection efficiency for the e-like events we use $\epsilon^{ND}_{e-sh} = 0.3$ according to ref.~\cite{Abe:2020vot}.
-Notice that in the future phases of T2K ND280 can substantially improve these bounds.
+The reconstruction (and selection) efficiency for the $e-$like events equals $\epsilon^{ND}_{e-sh} = 0.3$ according to ref.~\cite{Abe:2020vot}.
+Notice that in future phases of experiment the T2K ND280 can substantially improve these bounds.